thmourikis/pyBind/README.md

 ## Synopsis

 pyBind is a Qt/python application that runs NetMHCpan-3.0 algorithm locally.
+Please note that pyBind is in development phase and it is not ready for full usage yet.
+If you want to use/test pyBind, please contact me.

 ![Alt text](/images/gui_screenshot.png?raw=true "pyBind GUI")